 Here’s how much you can earn on local/overseas spending with the relationship bonus:

-In terms of miles earning potential, the Citi Prestige ranks towards the bottom of the $120K pack, at 6th out of 8 cards.
+Truth be told, these earn rates could certainly be much better.
+In terms of miles earning potential, the Citi Prestige Card ranks towards the bottom of the $120K pack.

 However, the picture changes if you look at the base earn rates, without minimum spend requirements.
-In that case, the Citi Prestige ranks 4th out of 8 cards, somewhat more respectable- and perhaps slightly better, once you factor in its rounding policy (see below).
+In that case, the Citi Prestige ranks more respectably- and perhaps slightly better, once you factor in its rounding policy (see below).

 When are ThankYou points credited?